Bartis1313/csgo/README.md

 - 1.0.2 - improved a bit performance, changed render text function to modern wstring, aimbot big drops fixed, aimbot now uses ranged loop for hitboxes
 - 1.0.3 - added PlayerResource class which contain kills deaths and ping.
 Improved some of the features again
 - 1.0.4 - fixed typo for backtrack and added in comments ticks option to backtrack, I personally don't need it, hence why it's commented
+- 1.0.5 - cleaned up the source in visuals and render.
+Added new player visuals.
+Fixed padding in one SDK class, added skeleton ESP.
+In utils there is a new conventer function which you can very easily use to get distance to enemy in meters (unit to meters)

 # People who helped
 [KittenPopo](https://github.com/KittenPopo) - answering questions I have been confused how something works and for cs15 leak which made reversing even easier.